 This approach to identity resolution tallies up a user group’s “ID points.”
-Anonymized identifiers, like OS information, browsing patterns and Wi-Fi network information, help digital advertisers and publishers figure out which qualities users have in common—then creating probability-based solutions.
+Anonymized identifiers, like OS information, browsing patterns, and Wi-Fi network information, help digital advertisers and publishers figure out which qualities users have in common—then create probability-based solutions.

 What are the Benefits of Identity Management?